Understanding the Effects of Menopause and How to Have a Lean, Healthy Body After 50

 • Eating meals during daylight hours and cutting off food intake 2-3 hours before bed.
 A small, healthy snack is fine if they struggle to sleep.

-• Avoiding heavy exercise within a few hours before bed (ideally earlier in the day, but after work is fine if schedule doesn’t permit).
+• Avoiding heavy exercise within a few hours before bed (ideally earlier in the day, but after work is fine if their schedule doesn’t permit).

-This will have the effect of locking in cortisol and melatonin rhythms; meaning the individual will feel more energized in the morning, and will be easier for them to fall asleep at night.
+This will have the effect of locking in cortisol and melatonin rhythms; meaning the individual will feel more energized in the morning, and it will be easier for them to fall asleep at night.

-It may also be worth experimenting with higher intakes of soy containing foods, ideally less processed ones, like edamame, as the phytoestrogens have been shown to help with symptoms and also may help with disease risk.
+It may also be worth experimenting with higher intakes of soy-containing foods, ideally less processed ones, like edamame, as the phytoestrogens have been shown to help with symptoms and also may help with disease risk.

-Specifically, we should be paying attention to food sources of magnesium, calcium for bone mineral density, selenium, zinc, all B vitamins, vitamin K2 (discussed in supplements below as well).
+High intakes of polyphenol and antioxidant-containing vegetables should be continued for their beneficial effects on heart disease risk and metabolic syndrome risk.
+Specifically, we should be paying attention to food sources of magnesium, calcium for bone mineral density, selenium, zinc, all B vitamins, and vitamin K2.

-Supplementation specific to symptoms:
+Dietary supplements for specific to symptoms:

 • DIM can be used in periods of high estrogen in perimenopause to help with estrogen detoxification, allowing more beneficial estrogen metabolites to be formed.

-• Phytoestrogen supplementation has been shown to decrease symptoms in some women postmenopause, while others may not have an effect.
+• Phytoestrogen has been shown to decrease symptoms in some women postmenopause, while others may not have an effect.
 The microbiome plays a role here as it is the bacterial metabolites of the phytoestrogens that actually have the effect.

 Supplementation for disease risk, health, or body composition: